The top cataract surgeons in Maryland and Washington DC offer Advanced Cataract Surgery options

 - Eye Tests – Eye charts are used during an eye examination to determine your vision (or visual acuity).
 Refraction is done to determine your prescription and to see if changing glasses will improve your vision.
 A brightness acuity test (BAT) may be used to see how much glare you are experiencing.
 Potential vision may be checked with a potential acuity meter (PAM) to examine how well the retina and optic nerve function by projecting a bright eye chart through the cataract to the back of the eye.

 - Eye Inspection – Your eye doctor uses a microscope (or slit lamp) to examine the front structures of the eye, including the clarity of the cornea and lens.
 An ophthalmoscope with special lenses is used to examine the back structures of the eye, including retina and optic nerve.
 Eye pressure is checked with a tonometer.
 The eye doctor determines if it is a cataract that is obscuring vision and not another disease.
 This will help the doctor decide if your vision is likely to be improved by removing the cataract.
 If cataract surgery at our Washington, DC-area center seems warranted, measurements for the lens implant will be made using a keratometer, which measures the front curvature of your cornea, and an A-scan, a painless sonar measurement of the length of your eye.

 - Discussion – If cataracts are present, then you and your doctor can discuss your treatment options.
 If you are still functioning well and activities are not limited by the quality of your vision, a decision may be made to wait before removing the cataract.
 If helpful, a change of glasses may be recommended.
 The decision to have cataract surgery can only be reached after you and your doctor discuss the benefits, risks, and alternatives.
 You also should discuss the possibility of having Advanced Technology Cataract treatment.
 Only a cataract specialist can determine if you are a candidate for an Advanced Technology lens.

-Contact Washington Eye Physicians & Surgeons to schedule a cataract surgery consultation in the Washington DC area.
+Contact us to schedule a cataract surgery consultation in Chevy Chase, Maryland with the Washington DC area’s top cataract surgeons.